R-Bower/tsx-monorepo/packages/docs/README.md

 - `.mdx` files located in adjacent packages* are compiled and linked at the file level.
 Their contents are serialized and served using [next-mdx-remote](https://github.com/hashicorp/next-mdx-remote) and [@mdx-js/react](https://www.npmjs.com/package/@mdx-js/react).
-    - Only `libs/react-components` and `libs/react-primitives` are currently supported.
-    - Adding new packages is as simple as updating the aggregator script at `scripts/compile-mdx-docs.js`
+    - *Only `libs/react-components` is supported at this time.
 - Our MDX pages are wrapped with an `MDXProvider` which provides default styles for most markdown elements.
 This process is documented [here](https://mdxjs.com/table-of-components).
 - Every component exported from `libs/react-primitives` and `libs/react-components` is provided to this MDXProvider.
 This gives developers the ability to use our custom components in any MDX context